ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 {: #next-steps}

 - If you are using {{site.data.keyword.databases-for-postgresql}} for the first time, see the [official {{site.data.keyword.databases-for-postgresql}} documentation](https://www.postgresql.org/docs/){: external}.
-- Secure your deployment by adding [context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr&interface=ui).
+- Secure your instance by adding [context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr&interface=ui).
-- Connect your deployment to [IBM Cloud Log Analysis](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-logging&interface=ui) and [IBM Cloud Monitoring](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-monitoring&interface=ui) for observability and alerting.
+- Connect your instance to [IBM Cloud Log Analysis](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-logging&interface=ui) and [IBM Cloud Monitoring](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-monitoring&interface=ui) for observability and alerting.
 - Connect to and manage your databases and data with {{site.data.keyword.databases-for-postgresql}}'s CLI tool [`psql`](docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-connecting-psql).
 - Looking for more tools on managing your databases?
 Connect to your instance with the following tools:
     - [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli){: external}